-TITLE Alternative 5 - (Tweaks to Alternative #2)
+TITLE Alternative 5 - Construct design alternative #2 with modifications

 Alt.
 5 proposes the extension of the NB RT/ thru lane onto Hospital Dr. (above) 125 ft (making the final storage 200 ft).
 In the photo below, Alt.
 5 proposes extended the LTL onto Hospital Dr. 110 (making the final storage 200 ft as well).
 Alt.
 5 proposes to leave Hanson Street open (using it as a lane-drop location for the right lane (SB on US 41).
 This eliminates the need for the SB RTL at Hospital Dr as in the baseline.